-- 1 VML also believes that the state should not prohibit the sharing of financial information between - 2 the Commonwealth and appropriate local authorities that is normally treated as part of the public - 3 domain.
-VML further believes that the state should not prohibit a locality from exercising its - 4 authority to enter into voluntary collection agreements provided that such agreements include - 5 provisions to protect the public's interest. - 6 - Article X of the Virginia Constitution mandates that all real and personal property be assessed at fair market value and that all property not constitutionally exempt be taxed. - 9 - 10 Taxpayers have the right to contest property assessments through administrative and legal - 11 means.
+- 1 domain.
+VML further believes that the state should not prohibit a locality from exercising its - authority to enter into voluntary collection agreements provided that such agreements includeprovisions to protect the public's interest. - 4 - Article X of the Virginia Constitution mandates that all real and personal property be assessed at fair market value and that all property not constitutionally exempt be taxed. - 7

+8 Taxpayers have the right to contest property assessments through administrative and legal

+- 9 means.
 Taxpayers pay no local fees to challenge real property and personal property - assessments.
-If taxpayers are displeased with the determinations made by their local - 13 commissioner of the revenue or other local assessing official, additional real property appeals - can be submitted to the local Boards of Equalization.
-Taxpayers can also appeal real and - 15 personal property assessments in the Circuit Courts and, if still aggrieved, may appeal to the - 16 Virginia Supreme Court. - 17 - 18 Reforms enacted in the 2011 Session of the General Assembly lowered the level of proof - 19 required by the taxpayer (from "clear preponderance" to "preponderance") to prove property is - valued at more than fair market value or that the assessment is not uniform in its application and - that it was not developed in accordance with generally accepted appraisal practices and - 22 applicable Virginia law relating to property valuation. - 23 - In 2017, there were more than 3.1 million taxable parcels and 20,777 appeals of which 10,472 - were administratively resolved.
-Another 2,341 appeals were granted by local Boards of - Equalization.
-Taxpayers filed 18 appeals in circuit courts of which seven were granted. - 27 - VML does not believe the assessment appeals process is flawed or in need of major policy - 29 changes and opposes statutory changes that would upend a process that protects taxpayers and - 30 the public.31
+If taxpayers are displeased with the determinations made by their local - commissioner of the revenue or other local assessing official, additional real property appeals can be submitted to the local Boards of Equalization.
+Taxpayers can also appeal real and - can be submitted to the local Boards of Equalization.
+Taxpayers can also appeal real and personal property assessments in the Circuit Courts and, if still aggrieved, may appeal to the - personal property assessments in the Circuit Courts and, if still aggrieved, may appeal Virginia Supreme Court. - 15 - 16 Reforms enacted in the 2011 Session of the General Assembly lowered the level of proof - 17 required by the taxpayer (from "clear preponderance" to "preponderance") to prove property is - valued at more than fair market value or that the assessment is not uniform in its application and - 19 that it was not developed in accordance with generally accepted appraisal practices and - 20 applicable Virginia law relating to property valuation. - 21 - In 2017, there were more than 3.1 million taxable parcels and 20,777 appeals of which 10,472 - were administratively resolved.
+Another 2,341 appeals were granted by local Boards of - 24 Equalization.
+Taxpayers filed 18 appeals in circuit courts of which seven were granted. - 25 - 26 VML does not believe the assessment appeals process is flawed or in need of major policy - changes and opposes statutory changes that would upend a process that protects taxpayers and - the public. - 29

-32 SPECIFIC BUDGET ISSUES
+30 SPECIFIC BUDGET ISSUES